How to Plant and Grow Romanesco Broccoli

 Now you’re ready to harden the plants off by putting them outside for increasing amounts of time each day for a week, at which point they’ll be ready to stay outdoors full time.

-Here’s how to transplant young plants.
+Here’s how to transplant seedlings and nursery starts:

 Romanesco thrives in soil with a pH between 6.0 and 7.5, so consider conducting a soil test in your chosen location before planting.
 This also helps you figure out if your soil has the appropriate nutrients.

 If you’re transplanting more than one seedling, leave at least 16 to 18 inches of space between each plant.
-They may look tiny now, but boy, will they ever grow large!

 How to Grow